Bob Arno: Criminology

 Thus began Arno's career as a criminologist and speaker.
 His study had begun much earlier with observations of soldiers on R&R leave in Asia during the 1960s.
 On May 11, 1969, a front page profile written by Brian Moynahan in the London Sunday Times called Arno "one of the world's pickpocketing experts."
 In the four-column article Arno describes theft risks peculiar to various Asian countries and compares victim reaction by nationality.
 In its June 20, 1969 issue, Time magazine wrote: "One of the world's foremost experts in the techniques of first-rank 'wires' (or 'cannons' or 'pit workers') is Bob Arno, a 29-year-old Swede whose demonstrations onstage and in nightclubs earn him more than $100,000 a year."
 In a January 9, 1981 article entitled "Beware the Stiff-Armed Stranger; He May be Lifting Your Wallet," The Wall Street Journal quoted "Robert [sic] Arno, a Miami, Fla., pickpocketing expert who's advised police in various countries."

-In 1993, armed with video cameras to document his findings, Arno revived his research in earnest.
+In 1993, with video cameras to document his findings, Arno revived his research in earnest.
 His knowledge base started with common and specialized forms of street thievery, and later grew to include off-the-street theft from tourists.
 His expertise now includes behavior profiling, identity theft, laptop theft, credit card fraud and internet scams.
 He lectures to corporate and lay audiences and presents training workshops for law enforcement and security, and other government agencies in the United States and abroad.
 Promenade Speakers Bureau calls Arno's presentations "a tad provocative," and says they include "pattern recognition" and "body language profiling."

 In December 2015 he was invited to speak at Europol's International Pickpocketing Gangs Conference in The Hague.
 Arno "was invited as a guest speaker, presenting pickpocket techniques as well as an insight in the countermeasures and tactical behavior of the offenders" to law enforcements specialists from across Europe.

 With Vincent, Arno is co-author of the book Travel Advisory: How to Avoid Thefts, Cons, and Street Scams (Bonus Books, 2003).

 The feature article "Thieves Among Us" in the April 2005 issue of National Geographic Traveler documents several of Arno's "unorthodox surveillance tactics."
 Arno walked into the picturesque but crime-ridden Spanish Quarter of Naples, Italy, to see how long it would take for his (fake) Rolex to be stolen by scooter-riding bandits.
 By alleging to be a pickpocket, he establishes a rapport with street thieves, which has resulted in at least one offer to join an organized crime ring at US$1,000/day for himself and Vincent.